 - Sanitize all the brewing equipment before use.
 Use a food safe sanitizer and follow package directions.

 - Heat one gallon of cider on low heat, add the honey and stir until it melts.
-Remove from heat and cool.5 gallons unpasteurized preservative-free, apple cider, 16 ounces raw honey
+Remove from heat and cool.5 gallons unpasteurized preservative-free, apple cider, 16 ounces honey

 - Add the remaining cider to the 5 gallon carboy.
 Pour in the remaining cider- honey mixture.
 Add the yeast abd the Clarity Ferm.
 Put your hand over the top and shake carboy to aerate.5 gallons unpasteurized preservative-free, apple cider, 1 vial Clarity Ferm, 1 packet yeast